 The fair value hierarchy has the following levels: (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); (b) inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices) (Level 2); and (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
-At June 30, 2023, the Company held marketable securities at a fair value of \$268,000 (December 31, 2022 - \$nil) classified within Level 1 of the fair value hierarchy.
+At December 31, 2024, the Company held \$280,000 (2023- \$620,000) marketable securities classified within Level 1 of the fair value hierarchy.